Welcome to Selinda Explorers Camp

 Fully inclusive of all wildlife viewing activities, meals, park fees, alcoholic and non-alcoholic beverages (excluding imported and premium spirits).
 Flights are additional and can be arranged on your behalf.

 A maximum of 10 guests sharing 3 luxury tents and one 2-bedroom family tent located alongside the Selinda Spillway.
-A 2 bed room family tent accommodating an additional family or small group of 4 guests is also available.
 An additional guide’s tent as required is available.

 Children from 10 years are welcome.